espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Weapon Supremacy.md

 # Weapon Supremacy
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your skill with weapons bends the laws of reality, allowing you to continuously attack with speed that would normally require magical assistance.
-You're permanently [[Quickened]].
+You're permanently [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]].
 You can use your extra action only to Strike.